-At the collective level, evolutive effects occur when the selection of patterns influences political constellation.
-He has a least in the long run be the case because successful actors-i.e., actors equipped with effective patterns who have successfully managed to promulgate their beliefs and to pursue their interests in the political process-can often improve their position in that process and increase their influence, thereby shifting political constellation over time.
+At the collective level, evolutive effects occur when the selection of patterns influences the political constellation.
+15 This will be the case, at least in the long run, because successful actors - that is, actors equipped with effective patterns who have successfully managed to promulgate their beliefs and to pursue their interests in the political process - can often improve their position in that process and increase their influence, thereby shifting political constellation over time.
 In effect, the ongoing changes in political constellation continuously influence current and future processes of collective treatment of problems.
 This way the system often evolves smoothly to adjust to changes in the relative influence of actors.
-It may explain why radical changes are seldom observed in democratic systems (SLEMBECK, 1997a, pp. 246).
+It may explain why radical changes are seldom observed in democratic systems (Slembeck, 1997a, 246).